-In 2012, Azerbaijan completed its first TNA.
-Since then, the country has taken up a number of climate activities, driving the Asian nations climate ambition.
-In early 2025, Azerbaijan has joined TNA V, updating the sectors and technologies that were assessed more than 10 years ago.
+Azerbaijan completed its first TNA in 2012.
+In early 2025, Azerbaijan rejoined TNA V, updating the sectors and technologies that were assessed more than 10 years earlier.

-Bordering the Caspian Sea and situated within the Caucasian region, Azerbaijan is located where eastern Europe meets western Asia.
-The country experienced rapid socio-economic growth from the mid-2000s, in large part due to its rich deposits of oil and gas.
-The rapid development across all sectors resulted in adverse effects on the environment and the overexploitation of natural resources.
-The TNA has helped shape the move away from a dependence on oil and gas by providing a framework for the renewable energy sector to emerge.
+Azerbaijan experienced rapid socio-economic growth from the mid-2000s resulting in adverse effects on the environment and the overexploitation of natural resources.
+The TNA has helped shape the move away from a dependence on oil and gas by providing a framework for the growth of the renewable energy sector.

-In 2025, the country began to update its TNA, to re-assess priorities and to identify sectors and climate technologies that can support the nation in meeting its climate targets as well as its low-emission development.
+In 2025, Azerbaijan to update its TNA, to re-assess priorities and to identify sectors and climate technologies that can support the nation in meeting its climate targets as well as its low-emission development.

 Azerbaijan’s TNA contributes to the following Sustainable Development Goals: